geekwisdom/gwClock/README.md

         TrackBar1.Refresh()
     End Sub

 So there you have it.
-Your very own transparent clock.
+You can use these same techniques to create your own transparent gadgets for your desktop.
 If you are interested in only the executable you can find it here:

 Enjoy !